Skip to main content

 Landsat Next

-Landsat Next is on the horizon — with launch planned in 2030, the new mission will ensure continuity of the longest space-based record of Earth’s land surface and fundamentally transform the breadth and depth of actionable Earth Observation information freely available to end users.
+Landsat Next is on the horizon — with a launch planned for late 2030/early 2031, the new mission will ensure continuity of the longest space-based record of Earth’s land surface and fundamentally transform the breadth and depth of actionable Earth Observation information freely available to end users.

 Landsat Next will provide new capabilities for the next generation of Landsat users.
 The enhanced spatial and temporal resolution of the 26-band “superspectral” Landsat Next constellation will unlock new applications for water quality, crop production and plant stress, climate and snow dynamics, soil health and other essential environmental variables.